sncosmo/SNData/docs/source/getting_started/quick_start.rst

    :linenos:

    # All data releases are available as `sndata.survey_name.release_name`
-   from sndata.csp import dr3
+   from sndata.csp import DR3

+   # Start by creating an instance of the data release
+   dr3 = DR3()

-   # Start by downloading data to your machine.
+   # Download data to your machine.
 Note:
    # If it is already downloaded, this function call won't do anything.
    dr3.download_module_data()